archeranimesh/PythonDjangoDev2Deployment/README.md

-# PythonDjangoDev2Deployment
+# PythonDjangoDev2Deployment #

-This repository is to follow the Python Django Dev to Deployent course by Brad Traversy at Udemy.
+This repository is to follow the Python Django Dev to Deployment course by Brad Traversy at Udemy.